-The security coding and code review practices are good in incorporating security, but these two can not cope with modern attack tactics.
-However, suppose a bit of effort is taken in terms of application security testing while designing and developing the application.
+The security coding and code review practices incorporate security well, but these two can not cope with modern attack tactics.
+However, suppose some effort is taken in terms of application security testing while designing and developing the application.
 In that case, businesses can ensure their product is secure and resilient enough to hold their ground in the worst cyber cases.

 The cyber security industry offers various security testing through multiple approaches.
 Application pen testing is one way to incorporate security best practices within the application development lifecycle that helps mitigate the threats within the SDLC timeframe.
 Of course, implementing security is itself a struggle, but here is a way to security test your software/application.
 That is “Dynamic Application Security Testing” which you can integrate with your application once it is developed and ready for quality assurance.

-This article shed light on several automated testing solutions such as SAST, DAST and IAST that help developers and security testers identify vulnerabilities in their code at different SDLC stages.
-It also covers the important aspect of dynamic application security testing, focuses on its necessity, and compares it essential in comparison with other application security testing methods.
+This article shed light on several automated testing solutions, such as SAST, DAST and IAST, that help developers and security testers identify vulnerabilities in their code at different SDLC stages.
+It also covers the important aspect of dynamic application security testing, focuses on its necessity, and compares it to other application security testing methods.

 What is dynamic application security testing (DAST)?

-A dynamic application security testing, commonly known as DAST, is an application security testing methodology that reveals security vulnerabilities, designs, and code defects in web applications in a run-time environment.
-DAST is a black-box security testing procedure in which applications are tested with no prior internal information such as script languages, framework, application architecture, etc. A DAST tool looks out for multiple flaws beyond the code level vulnerabilities that facilitate identifying configuration errors, third-party integration mistakes, microservices, APIs vulnerabilities, etc.
+Dynamic application security testing, commonly known as DAST, is a methodology that reveals security vulnerabilities, designs, and code defects in web applications in a run-time environment.
+DAST is a black-box security testing procedure in which applications are tested without prior internal information, such as script languages, framework, application architecture, etc. A DAST tool looks out for multiple flaws beyond the code level vulnerabilities that facilitate identifying configuration errors, third-party integration mistakes, microservices, API vulnerabilities, etc.

-In dynamic application testing, the tester examines the web applications in their running state and assesses the potential gaps and/or vulnerabilities with the threat actor mindset to crack the application security.
+In dynamic application testing, the tester examines the web applications in their running state.
+It assesses the potential gaps and vulnerabilities with the threat actor mindset to crack the application security.
 The application is thoroughly examined from the outside environment in DAST and tested against the new development criteria such as authentication, GraphQL backing, HTTP, Rest API, and other requirements.

-All application features and components are tested while running in the pipeline through DAST tools’ simulated attack vector with the pre-defined user inputs to observe the response and functionalities.
+All application features and components are tested in the pipeline through DAST tools’ simulated attack vector with the pre-defined user inputs to observe the response and functionalities.

-As everything comes with pros and cons, dynamic security testing also has some benefits and drawbacks.
+As everything comes with pros and cons, dynamic security testing has some benefits and drawbacks.

 Benefits of DAST

-- As the name suggests, dynamic analysis tests the active components and features of the application, which are not possible to test in the static state.
+- As the name suggests, dynamic analysis tests the active components and features of the application, which are impossible to try in the static state.

 - It is more of a scenario-based testing technique that assists in identifying application attack surface, which is usually missed in other testing methodologies.

-- It supports vulnerabilities detection outside the application and/or third-parties interfaces that could leverage in launching an attack.
+- It supports vulnerabilities detection outside the application and third-parties interfaces that could be leveraged in launching an attack.